chronicleworks/chronicle-examples/README.md

 Once you get to this point, you are ready to explore the example.
 To do this, consult the relevant guide.

-!!!Note
+### Notes

-    The schema / docs tab is good for showing the relationship between domain.yaml config and the resulting api.
+The schema / docs tab is good for showing the relationship between your domain.yaml config and the resulting api.

-!!!Note
 Shift-refresh on the playground will remove previous result from query tabs, good to do before rerunning your example.